nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 ### Listing all Client: `list`

 Show a list of all clients contacts in Clientele+.
+This command is often used to return to the main client list

 Format: `list`